 I stood staring at the handmade treasure.
 Mary, smiling, is dressed in scraps of purple velour and stands at the feet of Jesus.
 Joseph has a painted-on beard, a gold-sequined yarmulke, and a blue and white prayer shawl around his and Mary’s shoulders.
 The manger is made out of clothespins and popsicle sticks.
 While there is a gift of gold, there are no wisemen.
 Baby Jesus has bushy black hair and is wrapped in a cloth that appears to have Hebrew writing in gold glitter paint on it.
 An angel hovers overhead, hands raised, clothed in a white ribbon cleverly fashioned into a dress, with sparkly silver wings.
 Oh, and it is a wind-up music box (that doesn’t work).

 I stood and stared at this gawky gift in my hand.
 What was I to do with it?
 Then I realized…it’s perfect.
 It was a perfect display of our lives; pieced together, repurposed, a bit chaotic, unfinished, ill-shaped, wonderfully imperfect, and lovingly created.
 I placed it prominently in the living room.
 It stood in striking contrast to my matching themed tree, strategically-coordinated colors and textures, and the groups-of-three candles dictated by Pottery Barn.
-I think that is what I loved about it most.
+I think that is what I love about it most.

 I think Chloe was very comfortable with her creche not looking perfect.
 I don’t think perfect was her point.
 Chloe certainly understood an imperfect life.
 She wasn’t trying to create something matchless but something real.
 Chloe understood that imperfections are part of our reality…and our beauty.